spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 Optional dependencies
 ---------------------

-Optional dependencies (e.g. cantera, nmrglue, ...) should be imported with the private helper ``spectrochempy._optional.import_optional_dependency``.
+Optional dependencies (e.g., cantera, nmrglue, ...) should be imported with the private helper ``spectrochempy._optional.import_optional_dependency``.
 This ensures a consistent error message when the dependency is not met.